mdolab/MACH-Aero/machFramework/contribute.rst

 This will automatically format all Python files.

 We use `flake8 <https://flake8.pycqa.org/en/latest/>`_ for linting in Python.
-Please install it following its instructions and run it at the project root with:
+The recommended version and any necessary dependencies are in `this file <https://github.com/mdolab/.github/blob/main/flake8-requirements.txt>`_.
+You can install them by calling ``pip install`` for each individually or copying the contents of that file into one on your machine and typing:

 .. prompt:: bash

+    pip install flake8-requirements.txt

+The configuration file we use for ``flake8`` is a combination of `this .flake8 file <https://github.com/mdolab/.github/blob/main/.flake8>`__ and the one at the root of the respective repository.
+``flake8`` can then be run at the project root with:

+.. prompt:: bash

     flake8 .

-The configuration file we use for ``flake8`` is a combination of `this .flake8 file <https://github.com/mdolab/.github/blob/main/.flake8>`__ and the one at the root of the respective repository.
 If there are any PEP-8 violations, ``flake8`` will print out the nature of the violation.

 Fortran
 ^^^^^^^

 We use `fprettify <https://github.com/pseewald/fprettify>`_ for formatting Fortran codes.
-Please install it following its documentation and run it at the project root with:
+The version we use can be installed with:

 .. prompt:: bash

-    fprettify -i=4 -l=120 --whitespace-multdiv=True --strict-indent
+    pip install fprettify==0.3.7

-The configuration file for ``fprettify`` is a combination of `this .fprettify.rc file <https://github.com/mdolab/.github/blob/main/.fprettify.rc>`_ and the one at the root of the respective repository.
+The configuration file for ``fprettify`` is at the root of the respective repository.
+If there isn't a repo-specific config, `this global fprettify config <https://github.com/mdolab/.github/blob/main/.fprettify.rc>`_ is used.
+``fprettify`` can then be run at the project root using `this fprettify bash script <https://github.com/mdolab/.github/blob/main/azure/fprettify.sh>`_ with:

+.. prompt:: bash

+    ./fprettify.sh

 C/C++
 ^^^^^

-We use `ClangFormat <https://clang.llvm.org/>`_ to format C/C++ codes.
+We use `clang-format <https://clang.llvm.org/>`_ to format C/C++ codes.
+Please install **version 10** following its documentation.

+The configuration file for ``clang-format`` is at the root of the respective repository.
+If there isn't a repo-specific config, `this global clang-format config <https://github.com/mdolab/.github/blob/main/.clang-format>`_ is used.
-Please install it following its documentation and run at the project root with:
+``clang-format`` can then be run at the project root using `this clang-format bash script <https://github.com/mdolab/.github/blob/main/azure/clang-format.sh>`_ with:

 .. prompt:: bash

-    clang-format

-The configuration file for ``ClangFormat`` is a combination of `this .clang-format file <https://github.com/mdolab/.github/blob/main/.clang-format>`_ and the one at the root of the respective repo
+    ./clang-format.sh

 .. warning::
     For a PR to be accepted it must pass formatting checks with the relevant formatter and/or linter.